 The future of the next wars is drawing on now.
 The United States is also working on its own high-tech military uniform.
 The combat suit, in homage to pop culture, has obviously been nicknamed Iron Man.

 Weapons also update, with laser or pulse devices currently distributed in various forms around the world.
-In addition to Russia, the United States Navy also has a laser weapon (LaWS) mounted on the USS Ponce, an amphibious naval means of transport, to defend against drone attacks and incoming missiles.
-Previously, China gave its soldiers laser weapons designed to blind opponents.
+In addition to Russia, the US Navy also has a laser weapon (LaWS) mounted on the USS Ponce, an amphibious naval transport, to defend against drone attacks and incoming missiles.
+Previously, China has given its soldiers laser weapons designed to blind adversaries.

-In the sky, killer drones the size of a quadcopter have been developed to carry weapons.
-The Air Force is even training soldiers in space combat against hostile forces.
+In the sky, quadcopter-sized killer drones have been developed to carry weapons.
+The Air Force is even training soldiers to fight in space against hostile forces.